-Corporate governance elements such as board characteristics and shareholder structure play a significant and important role.
+Corporate governance elements such as board characteristics and shareholder structure play a significant role.
 The results of this study verify the important impact of board characteristics and ownership structure, especially the importance of individual indicators such as board structure on the company's investment in AI development, innovation, and R&D investment.
 For different industry characteristics, the stronger the individual board characteristics, the more attention it will pay to the development of AI, and the stronger its promotion effect on innovative activities.
 Vice versa, the more investment in innovation, the stronger the joint effect on AI development.

 The research results help to enrich the literature in the field of corporate governance and demonstrate the importance of key features of corporate governance in promoting AI development and innovation in the digital era.
 This study determines a research structure method with text research as the core, supplemented by traditional variables, and the effectiveness is cross-checked through the successful extraction of word frequency from lots of annual reports and the results of different variables of the same indicator.
-Corporate governance has more significant variables in the manufacturing and information technology service industries.
-More attention is paid to the development of artificial intelligence and more money is invested in R&D and innovation activities.

-This study shows that an overly concentrated ownership structure and a high number of directors have a negative impact on innovation progress and the development of AI in multiple industries.
-There are differences in the specific variables that affect AI and innovation activities in different industries.
-Therefore, companies are encouraged to adapt to local conditions and choose corporate governance improvement methods suitable for their own industry characteristics to adapt to the trend in the context of big data and artificial intelligence transformation and promote the company's progress in digitalization, intelligent upgradation, and innovative sustainable prosperity.
+This study shows that an overly concentrated ownership structure and a high number of directors have a negative impact on innovation progress and the development of AI in multiple industries, and this conclusion could be found in both the United States and Canada.
+There are apparent differences in the specific variables that affect AI and innovation activities in different industries.
+Therefore, companies are encouraged to adapt to their local conditions and choose corporate governance improvement methods suitable for their own industry characteristics to better adapt to the trend in the context of big data and AI transformation, thus promoting the company's performance in digitalization, intelligent upgradation, and innovative sustainable prosperity.